parker-group/Kinshasa_EO/docs/OVERVIEW_KinshasaEO.md

 ### Step 1: Start with the Raster Data

 The example below shows a MODIS-derived Land Surface Temperature (LST) raster for a portion of Kinshasa.
-Each pixel contains an estimated temperature value.
+Each pixel contains an estimated temperature value (°C), while the pixel size determines the spatial resolution of the dataset.
+Smaller pixels generally provide finer spatial detail, whereas larger pixels summarize conditions over larger areas.
+For MODIS LST products, each pixel represents an area on the ground rather than a single point measurement.

 ![BinzaMalukoMODISLSTExample1](https://github.com/parker-group/Kinshasa_EO/blob/main/figures/BinzaMalukoMODISLSTExample1.png)